smagt/filter-arc-archived-tabs/README.md

 - **jq**: A lightweight and flexible command-line JSON processor. [jq documentation](https://stedolan.github.io/jq/)
 - **Python**: Ensure Python is installed for running the `filter.py` script.
 [Python installation guide](https://www.python.org/downloads/)

+## Version Compatibility

+This project has been tested and is known to work with the following versions:

+- **Operating System**: MacOS Sonoma 14.5
+- **Arc Browser**: Version 1.48.2 (51225)
+- **jq**: Version 1.7.1
+- **Python**: Version 3.12.2

+Please note that while the project may work with versions not listed here, these are the environments in which it has been tested and confirmed to function as expected.
+Future versions of the software and dependencies may introduce breaking changes that could affect the functionality of this project.

 ### Installation